alan-turing-institute/census2021-backbrief/deliverables/report.md

 To avoid comparing every record in one database with every one in the other, there are a variety of different methods used to filter out extremely unlikely matches that vary in their performance and scalability.
 A common example is *blocking*, where all record pairs that disagree on a blocking key are initially discarded.
 This key can be a particular field or combination of multiple fields [@Christen2012].

 The methods used for the problem of record linkage fall into the three general categories; deterministic, probabilistic and learning based methods.
-All of these methods work on the general premise of categorising record pairs as matches, as non-matches and in some cases as indeterminate.
+All of these methods work on the general premise of classifying record pairs as matches, as non-matches and in some cases as indeterminate.

 Deterministic methods use a set of rules based on the constituent fields of each record pair called a "Matchkey" to classify matches.
 Pairs that don't match according to those rules are classified as non-matches.
 For example, a Matchkey for a pairing of records that have two equivalent fields could be: Field1 must be an exact match and Field2 must have an edit distance < 3.